Brown Sugar (Rolling Stones song): Inspiration and recording

-"Brown Sugar" can be seen as a commentary on the history, morality, and dynamics of white-male-on-black-female sex, and how power and status has influenced it—particularly in Western culture.
 In a December 1995 Rolling Stone interview, Jagger spoke at length about the song, its inspiration, and its success, and credited himself with its lyrics.
 Keith Richards also credits Jagger with the song in his autobiography.
 Jagger attributed the success of the song to a "good groove".
 After noting that the lyrics could mean so many lewd subjects, he again noted that the combination of those subjects, the lyrical ambiguity was partially why the song was considered successful.
 He noted, "That makes it... the whole mess thrown in.
 God knows what I'm on about on that song.
 It's such a mishmash.
 All the nasty subjects in one go...
 I never would write that song now."
 When interviewer Jann Wenner asked him why, Jagger replied, "I would probably censor myself.
 I'd think, 'Oh God, I can't.
 I've got to stop.
 I can't just write raw like that.'"

 An alternative version was recorded on 18 December 1970 at Olympic Studios in London during a birthday party for Richards and Bobby Keys.
 It features appearances by Al Kooper on piano, and Eric Clapton on slide guitar.
 The alternative version, which had previously been available only on bootleg recordings, was released in June 2015 on the Deluxe and Super Deluxe editions of the reissued Sticky Fingers album.
-There's also a bootleg version without the saxophone or acoustic guitars, only the main-riff electric guitar by Keith Richards and Mick Taylor, providing arpeggios and then a lead guitar solo, which he had been playing live and would continue until he left the band.